-This is a Level 3 course.
-Level 3 courses build on the skills and subject knowledge acquired from studies at Levels 1 and 2.
+This is a Level 3 module.
+Level 3 modules build on the skills and subject knowledge acquired from studies at Levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.

-If you have not studied the Level 2 course Introducing religions or previously studied religion at a comparable academic level, you are advised to do some preparatory reading.
+If you have not studied the Level 2 module Introducing religions or previously studied religion at a comparable academic level, you are advised to do some preparatory reading.